How Quarterly Became A Platform For Empowering Creative Entrepreneurs

 You can see it here:

-It reminded me that Quarterly was borne out of the desire to empower creators to deepen the relationship with their audience and bridge a digital relationship with the real world.
+It reminded us that Quarterly was borne out of the desire to empower creators to deepen the relationship with their audience and bridge a digital relationship with the real world.

 Quarterly preserves the romance and impact of a well-crafted package, serving as an homage of sorts to “ the power of packages and the triumph of the postal service”.
 Going against the steadfast trend of digital experiences replacing cherished analog ones, founder Zach Frechette reached out to friends like Cool Hunting, Swiss Miss, and Jason Kottke to make mail the medium, and object as expression.